GauravChaurasiya83/CRM_Application/README.md

 # CRM_Application

 Designed and developed a robust CRM website Application that can be used for efficient employee data management.
 Implemented user-friendly interface, data validation, and role-based access control, enhancing organizational efficiency and streamlined employee information tracking.
-This web application is designed to help senior managers efficiently manage their employees.
+This web application is designed to help managers efficiently manage their employees.
 Built using the Django framework, it offers features to list employees and create detailed records for each.

 ## Features:-